ndd21/PHYS281/docs/demo-scripts.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FWgddKdrBI0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A Python @(script) is a file that generally contains a short self-contained set of instructions, i.e., lines of code, that perform a specific task.
+A Python [script](glossary.md#script) is a file that generally contains a short self-contained set of instructions, i.e., lines of code, that perform a specific task.
 They are called scripts because they are read and interpreted by Python line-by-line in order from the first line to the last.